 • Compositions stored at the /Composition endpoint are not FHIR Documents, although the \$document operation may be used to create point-in-time FHIR Documents from a Composition.
-This operation has been surfaced below but is not an official supported document creation pattern in this release.
+This operation has been surfaced in the hyperlink above but is not an official supported document creation pattern in this release.
 Feedback from implementers on the use of \$document is requested.